sdwyc/ROLO/README.md

 </div>

 ## Citation
-Our work will be published in JOURNAL OF FILLD ROBOTICS, if you found this work useful, please cite our manuscript:
+Our work will be published in Journal of Field Robotics, if you found this work useful, please cite our manuscript:
 ```bibtex
 @article{wang2025rolo,
   title={ROLO-SLAM: Rotation-Optimized LiDAR-Only SLAM in Uneven Terrain With Ground Vehicle},